 - Voter registration and the update of voter registration documents onto the statewide community network

-- The administration and enforcement of the laws, and the rules and regulations of the Secretary of State relating to the registration of such voters
+- The administration and enforcement of election laws and rules and regulations of the Secretary of State relating to registration of voters

 - Absentee by Mail Voting, including 65+ Program